 12. A judge shall remain calm, composed and dignified in his or her work.

 13. A judge shall be patient and polite with all participants in proceedings, colleagues and court employees, requiring the same attitude from others.

 14. A judge shall be impartial and fair upon administration of justice and shall try to appear as such to a reasonable observer.
 For that purpose a judge shall treat participants in the proceeding equally, shall refrain from unnecessary and irrelevant comments or remarks.
 He or she shall avoid becoming irritated, getting angry, raising his or her voice, facial expression and body language revealing attitude, and other such behaviour that could leave the impression of partiality.

 15. A judge shall resolve cases in reasonable time, avoiding hurrying and superficiality and refraining from delaying decision-making on formal and unreasonable grounds.
 A judge shall not allow the participants in a proceeding to abuse their rights or delay proceedings.

 16. A judge shall refrain from passing remarks concerning pending or forthcoming proceedings and the possible outcomes thereof and shall request the same attitude from court employees.
-A judge shall explain the procedure of court proceedings to the participants in the proceeding to the extent and pursuant to procedure established in procedural laws.
-If possible, a judge shall try to conciliate the parties.
+A judge shall not criticize publicly the proceedings or decision of another judge.

 17. A judge shall preserve the confidentiality of information he or she has received in the course of court proceedings and shall require the same from other court employees.
 This rule does not exempt a judge from obligation, in the interests of legal order, to inform pertinent instances of committed offences.